Wealthy financier charged with molesting dozens of girls

 Epstein’s arrest came amid increased #MeToo-era scrutiny of the 2008 non-prosecution agreement that allowed Epstein to maintain his jet-set lifestyle that includes a Bentley and homes in Paris and the U.S. Virgin Islands, where he owns an island.

-Under the once-secret deal — overseen by Alexander Acosta, who was the U.S. attorney in Miami at the time and is now Trump’s labor secretary — Epstein pleaded guilty to state charges of soliciting a minor for prostitution.
-He avoided a possible life sentence and served 13 months in jail, during which he was allowed out to go to his office during the day.
+Under the once-secret deal — overseen by Alexander Acosta, who was the U.S. attorney in Miami at the time and is now Trump’s labor secretary — Epstein pleaded guilty to state charges of soliciting and procuring a person under 18 for prostitution.
+He avoided a possible life sentence and served 13 months in jail during which he was allowed out to go to his office during the day.

 The deal also required that he reach financial settlements with dozens of his alleged victims and register as a sex offender.